184.108.40.206 Reconciliation Process

 FTB Part A supplement

-The FTB Part A supplement was introduced in 2003-04.
-It is paid to a person who is eligible to receive FTB Part A but is only payable as part of the reconciliation process.
+The FTB Part A supplement is paid to a person who is eligible to receive FTB Part A for an FTB child, but is only payable as part of the reconciliation process.
+The FTB Part A supplement cannot be paid in fortnightly instalments.

 Payment of the supplement is conditional on:

-- the FTB individual and/or their partner lodging a tax return (if required) or informing Centrelink they are not required to lodge a tax return, and
+- the FTB individual and/or their partner lodging a tax return or informing Centrelink they are not required to lodge a tax return within 12 months of the relevant income year, and

 - completion and notification of a health check for an FTB child who has turned 4 in the income year, if the health check requirement applies to the individual (for further details on the child health check requirement see 1.1.H.05), and

-- meeting immunisation requirements for FTB children who turned 1, in the relevant income year, and in each income year after that until the age of 19 years (up to the end of the calendar year in which a child turns 19) if the immunisation requirement applies to those children (for further details on immunisation requirements see 1.1.I.10).
+- meeting immunisation requirements for FTB children who turned 1, in the relevant income year, and in each income year after that until the age of 19 years (up to the end of the calendar year in which a child turns 19) (for further details on immunisation requirements see 1.1.I.10).

-The FTB Part A supplement cannot be paid in fortnightly instalments.
-The FTB Part A supplement is included as part of the rate calculation process during reconciliation and therefore, may have the effect of reducing an overpayment incurred during the current or previous income year/s.
+The FTB Part A supplement is included as part of the rate calculation process during reconciliation and may have the effect of reducing an overpayment incurred during the current or previous income year/s.

 FTB Part B supplement